merivale/victor/src/Theory/Long/README.md

     -> "He is likely to be in Spain."  -- next week
 ```

 In keeping with the general principle just proposed (that `DISPLACED` messages concern the *present* satisfaction of the underlying condition by default), the first of these messages must concern the likelihood that he is in Spain at the point of speech.
-In the second of these messages, meanwhile, the claim is not that there are plans for next week's likelihood to be high (that would be a `PREORDAINED DISPLACED` message), but that the plans are such that the *present* likelihood is high.
+In the second of these messages, meanwhile, the claim is not that there are plans for next week’s likelihood to be high (that would be a `PREORDAINED DISPLACED` message), but that the plans are such that the *present* likelihood is high.
 The likelihood itself is not preordained; rather, the likelihood and the idea of preordainment work together to say something jointly about the prospect of his being in Spain next week.
 This is exactly analogous to the difference, examined above, between `PREORDAINED (DISPLACED (Do "go" Ongoing))` messages and `PREORDAINED (Do "go" Ongoing)` messages.

 The very same dichotomy is observable with displacers concerning intentional attitudes that can be directed either at the present or the future.
 For example: